Test Method Summary

 Solutions for ASTM F543 typically include these types of components:

 Load Frame Options

-The MTS Bionix® Electromechanical Torsion Test System is a precision mechanical test system designed to meet the specific needs of orthopaedic and medical device developers.
-It integrates a compact electromechanical load frame, advanced MTS digital controls and powerful TestSuite™ software to provide safe, easy and reliable testing of components and tools subject to torque loading in biomedical service environments.
-The system accurately applies monotonic and multicycle torsion, in conjunction with an adjustable static axial load, to test orthopaedic bone screws, constructs and tools, and medical device components such as tubing, catheters, torsion springs and lead wires.
+The MTS Acumen® Electrodynamic Test System provides a clean, energy-efficient testing solution for orthopaedic and medical device developers.
+Models designed for torsion testing integrate a compact electrodynamic axial/torsional load frame, advanced MTS digital controls and powerful TestSuite™ software to provide safe, easy and reliable testing of components and tools subject to torque loading in biomedical service environments.

 MTS TestSuite MP provides users the flexibility to create, customize, and share test methods to meet industry-standard testing requirements, and perform a wide variety of more unique and advanced tests.
 Typical torque/rotation tests, creep testing and bone screw testing are easy to configure using the powerful test creation tools.
 Alternatively, test engineers can save development time and effort by turning to experience MTS consultants for custom TestSuite methods.